marianne-manaog/parkinson-detector/README.md

 Machine Learning repository (Little, 2008, 2009; Naranjo et al., 2016; Sakar et al., 2013; Sakar et al., 2018) and the references are provided in the corresponding sub-section below.

+## Setup

+* Updating conda

+Please update conda by running:

+`conda update -n base -c defaults conda`

+* Configuration of the environment

+Please create a conda virtual environment and install all required dependencies of this application by
+running:

+`conda env create -f environment.yml`

+* Activating and deactivating the conda environment

+To activate this environment, please run:

+`conda activate pd_detector`

+To deactivate an active environment, please run the following command:

+`conda deactivate`

 ## References

 - Little, M. (2008) Parkinsons data set.
 UCI Machine Learning Repository.